dfinity/motoko/src/Structure.md

 IR or Wasm, respectively.

-In parenthesis: which end-product is using these file, and which libraries this is may depend on (omitting transitive dependencies):
+In parenthesis: which end-product is using these file, and which libraries this is should depend on, omitting transitive dependencies.
+See the `*/dune` files for the real deal; some shortcuts had to be taken.

  * `lib/` (all)